 4 times the legal limit, Redding man arrested for 4th DUI in 2 years

-REDDING, Calif. — Authorities say that a man who had already been arrested for DUI three times in the last 23 months, was arrested once again after crashing over an embankment and into the fence of a children’s playground area at a Redding church Tuesday evening, Jan.
+REDDING, Calif. — Authorities say a man who had already been arrested for DUI three times in the last 23 months was arrested once again after crashing over an embankment and into the fence of a children’s playground area at a Redding church Tuesday evening, Jan.
 5.

 The man who was arrested, 35-year-old, Michael Ramos, had a presumptive blood alcohol level that was more than four times the legal limit of .08% BAC at the time of Tuesday’s crash.
-Additionally, he was found to have been driving without a court-ordered ignition interlock device, was already on probation for his earlier DUI arrests, was driving on a suspended license.
+Additionally, he was found to have been driving without a court-ordered Ignition Interlock Device (IID), was already on probation for his earlier DUI arrests, and was driving on a suspended license.

 LEADING THE SCNS HEADLINES:

-Redding police officers and other emergency personnel responded to Little Country Church at 873 Canby Road around 9 p.m., after receiving reports of a solo-vehicle traffic accident, Redding Police Sergeant Paul Slagle later said of the investigation and arrest.
+Redding police officers and other emergency personnel responded to the Little Country Church at 873 Canby Road around 9 p.m. after receiving reports of a solo-vehicle traffic accident, Redding Police Sergeant Paul Slagle later said of the investigation and arrest.

-A witness told SHASCOM emergency dispatchers that a man had driven over an embankment within the church property grounds, where it then crashed into a chain link fence surrounding the children’s playground area, Slagle described.
+A witness told SHASCOM emergency dispatchers that a man had driven over an embankment within the church property grounds, where it then crashed into a chain link fence surrounding the children’s playground area, according to Slagle.

 Michael Ramos was arrested for his fourth DUI in less than two years after he was determined to be nearly four times the legal limit to safely operate a motor vehicle, said officials.
 RPD photos